meerajm/boka-min-film/README.md

 ### Tech

-we are useing a number of open source tools:

-- [React] - A JavaScript library for building user interfaces
+- [React] - A JavaScript library for building user interfaces.
-- [Axios] - Promise based HTTP client for the browser and node.js
+- [Axios] - Promise based HTTP client for the browser and node.js.
+- [Stripe] - A complete payment solution
+- [i18Next] - An internationalization-framework.
+- [EmailJS] - Send email from Javascript.

 ### Installation